Breakdown of the critical state in the ferromagnetic superconductor EuFe$_2$(As$_{1-x}$P$_x$)$_2$: Results

-Similarly, in figure \ref{fig:5}(b), repeat ZFC of the sample from above $T_c$ results in behaviour that shows some larger-scale reproducibility but significant variations on a finer scale.
+Similarly, in figure \ref{fig:5}(a, d \& e) (indicated by dashed blue arrows), repeat ZFC of the sample from above $T_c$ (to reset the magnetic state) results in behaviour that shows some larger-scale reproducibility but significant variations on a finer scale.
+Such variability is made clearer by plotting the difference between independent, repeat measurements, $\Delta M_l = M_l^{(a)} - M_l^{(d)}$, as shown in figure \ref{fig:5}(f).
+The initial flat line where $\Delta M_l = 0$ corresponds to the same Meissner screening in both measurements.
+Similar flat lines are also evident at the point of field reversal.
+However, between these flat portions, $\Delta M_l$ displays large and seemingly random fluctuations.
 We attribute this variability of the fine-scale structure of $M_l$ to the motion of superconducting vortices through the narrowly-pitched ferromagnetic domains of the DMS, and the formation of vortex polarons therein\cite{wilcoxMagneticallyControlledVortex2025}.
 The lack of repeatability can be understood as being due to the different realisations of the local magnetic domain structure after each cool down, as well as after each modification and restructuring of the domains by the penetrating flux fronts.
-However, some quasi-reproducible features in these fluctuating sections do also suggest that there are some repeatable flux-domain processes taking place, e.g.\ the drop in $M_l$ at $H_a\approx-7$~mT seen in figure \ref{fig:5}(b), repeats 2 and 3.
+However, some quasi-reproducible features in these fluctuating sections do also suggest that there are some repeatable flux-domain processes taking place, e.g.\ the drop in $M_l$ in the upper branch at $H_a\approx1$ mT, followed by a broad hump, as shown in figure \ref{fig:5}(b).